ammbra/developer/java-panama/ffm-intro.md

 ## Introduction

-This lab introduces you to the Foreign Function & Memory API, a Preview Feature of Java 19.
+This lab introduces you to the Foreign Function & Memory API, a preview feature (2nd preview) of the JDK 20.

 Estimated Time: ~10 minutes